mohd-alhussin/MADRL-for-Taxi-Fleet-Management/README.md

 ## Plots
-when you exits the pygame display window a plot for the learning curves will pop up.
+when you exit the pygame display window a plot for the learning curves will pop up.

 ### Learning Curves